The wacky history of cell theory - Lauren Royal-Woods

 • The history of the Cell Theory traces back to the early 1600s in the Netherlands, where Zacharias Janssen is credited with inventing the compound microscope, sparking a wave of interest among naturalists and scientists.

-• Anton van Leeuwenhoek, a Dutchman, constructed his own microscope and discovered bacteria by examining dental scrapings, referring to them as "animalcules."
+• Anton van Leeuwenhoek, a Dutchman, constructed his own microscope resembling a small paddle, leading to the discovery of bacteria in dental scrapings, which he referred to as "animalcules."

-• The Cell Theory was further developed in the 1800s by Matthias Schleiden and Theodor Schwann, who independently concluded that all plants and animals are composed of cells, leading to the final part of the theory that cells come from preexisting cells, solidified by Rudolph Virchow's research.
+• The Cell Theory was further developed in the 1800s by Matthias Schleiden and Theodor Schwann, who independently concluded that all plants and animals are composed of cells, eventually joined by Rudolph Virchow who proved that cells originate from preexisting cells.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar